Rob Key: Domestic career

 Following the winter international series in South Africa, Key returned to domestic action with Kent.
 While not having as successful a season as in the previous year, he still scored over 1,500 runs.
 This included two centuries in the same match against Surrey, during the second of which he shared a county third-wicket record partnership of 323 with Martin van Jaarsveld.
-At the end of the season, Key was named the new county captain following the resignation of David Fulton, a role he took on in order to help his chances of regaining a place in the England side.
+At the end of the season, Key was named the new county captain following the resignation of David Fulton, a role he took on in order to help his chances of regaining a place in the England team.

 His first season as captain saw his form slide, as Kent's chairman of cricket Graham Johnson related at the end of the season: "His commitment to the team has probably impacted on his own form".
 Nonetheless, he was given the captaincy of the England A team in their fixture against Pakistan, and led Kent to fifth place in the top tier of the County Championship.
 The following season saw Key lead Kent to silverware, whilst returning to some of his best form.
 He struck a total of eight centuries, and amassed a total of 2,267 runs in all competitions, whilst also leading Kent to the finals day of the 2007 Twenty20 Cup, in which Kent defeated Sussex and Gloucestershire to claim the trophy.
 However, Key was later found guilty of "serious dissent" following his controversial dismissal in the final.

 He continued his run-scoring into 2008, where he scored an unbeaten 178 against the touring New Zealanders to "lift himself firmly into the Test reckoning".
 Following Michael Vaughan's resignation as England captain, Key was touted by the some in the media as a potential candidate for the job.
 However, the season ended badly for Key, as under his captaincy Kent were relegated to the second tier of the County Championship for the first time, with Key also being fined £1,250 for comments he made over an ECB pitch panel decision in August.

 Key took his first wicket in first-class cricket on the final day of Kent's draw with Northamptonshire at the start of the 2009 season.
 He went on to score 1,209 runs that season, with four centuries including a career-best 270*, at 50.37 runs per innings.
 It was the sixth time he had passed one thousand runs in a season.
 He came close to beating this score the following season when, on 17 May 2010, he scored 261 against Durham.
 He had, until that match, struggled with the bat—averaging only 14.30 in the County Championship.

 He announced his retirement from the game on 18 April 2016, citing his desire to not "hinder younger players [coming through]" and focus on coaching and his role with Sky Sports as a television pundit.